 Apple TV 4K

-Apple launched the fifth-generation model of their set-top-box in September 2017.
+Apple launched the fifth-generation model of its set-top-box in September 2017.
 The Apple TV 4K introduced the ability to stream and view 4K HDR video and Dolby Atmos audio when connected to compatible equipment.

 Apple TV HD